MainSilent/PublicKey-DB/README.md

 # ECDSA PublicKey Database

-Fast and Efficient made specifically for ecdsa public keys to test different brute force attacks
+Fast and Efficient database made specifically for ecdsa public keys to test different brute force attacks

 ### Why not using other databases or a simple file?